Why Trades deserve a Break (and a Brew!)

 Respect their breaks: Understand that breaks are necessary for physical and mental well-being.

-Communicate clearly: Clear communication minimizes misunderstandings and ensures a smooth workflow.
+Communicate clearly: Clear communication minimises misunderstandings and ensures a smooth workflow.